RonCG/SimpleBankApp/README.md

 ---

 # How to run the application
-Make sure you have docker installed and to run the following commands in the repository root folder.
+Make sure to clone the repo to your local computer and to have docker installed.
+After validating this, run the following commands in the repository root folder.

 1. Run the docker-compose file:
 ```